lizadams/chrome-docker/README.md

 ## How do I build it?
-Refer to the [building documentation](docs/building).
+Refer to the [building documentation](docs/building). cd image docker build -t lizadams/verdi_2.1 .

+## How did I push it to docker hub
+Created a docker hub repository lizadams/verdi_2.1 on https://hub.docker.com/ Linked to my github account
+After building the above image locally, I then pushed it to the docker hub. docker push lizadams/verdi_2.1

+## How do I obtain the container from dockerhub
+docker pull lizadams/verdi_2.1

 ## How do I run the container?
 First, start the container and its VNC server: